Ralstonnn/LinuxConfigs/README.md

 # Eww

-To install on endeavour install jq
+To install on endeavour install jq, socat